sofar/entity_ai/readme.md

 * except:
 - sound files in the `sounds` folder are licensed according to their respective licenses (documented in sounds/readme.md).
+- stone_giant.png is identical to default_stone.png from minetest_game
+  and licensed as the original.

 ["code" means everything in lua files, "artwork" means everything else, including documentation, sounds, textures, 3d models]